ApolloZhu/Augma/README.md

 ## Personal Goal

-Once finished, the source code, presentation, and documentation will be made available on [GitHub](https://github.com/ApolloZhu/Augma) under [GNU General Public License](https://github.com/ApolloZhu/Augma/blob/master/LICENSE).
+Once finished, the source code, presentation, and documentation will be made available on GitHub at [https://github.com/ApolloZhu/Augma](https://github.com/ApolloZhu/Augma) under [GNU General Public License](https://github.com/ApolloZhu/Augma/blob/master/LICENSE).
 But more importantly, this project will introduce me to the OpenCV framework, the Objective-C++ programming language, and computer vision (object recognition specifically).
 Additionally, getting familiar with C++ will prepare me for further studying into lower level computer systems.

 ## Timeline

 Completing the entire ecosystem might take infinitely long.
 However, I should be able to complete stage 1 within the given time frame (with full dedication).
-The following milestones are the expected time frame organized by weeks in stage one, and the actual progress and tasks will be organized through this [Kanban](https://github.com/ApolloZhu/Augma/projects/1).
+The following milestones are the expected time frame organized by weeks in stage one, and the actual progress and tasks will be organized through this Kanban at [https://github.com/ApolloZhu/Augma/projects/1](https://github.com/ApolloZhu/Augma/projects/1).

 |Week|In Class|At Home|
 |--|--|--|